alan-turing-institute/mogp-emulator/docs/methods/proc/ProcValidateCoreGP.rst

-procedure is particularly simple in the case of a linear mean function, weak prior information on hyperparameters :math:`\beta` and :math:`\sigma^2`, and a single posterior estimate of :math:`\delta`, since then the required moments are simply given by the functions :math::ref:`m^*(.)` and :math:`v^*(.,.)` given in `ProcBuildCoreGP<ProcBuildCoreGP>` (evaluated at the estimate of :math:`\delta`).
+procedure is particularly simple in the case of a linear mean function, weak prior information on hyperparameters :math:`\beta` and :math:`\sigma^2`, and a single posterior estimate of :math:`\delta`, since then the required moments are simply given by the functions :math:`m^*(\cdot)` and :math:`v^*(\cdot,\cdot)` given in :ref:`ProcBuildCoreGP<ProcBuildCoreGP>` (evaluated at the estimate of :math:`\delta`).
 In fact, where we have a linear mean function and weak prior information on the other hyperparameters, it is recommended that only a single estimate of :math:`\delta` is computed prior to validation.
 If the validation tests declare the emulator to be valid, *then* it may be worthwhile to go back and derive a sample of :math:`\delta` values for subsequent use.

 We denote the predictive means and covariances of the validation data by